cdktf/cdktf-provider-cloudflare/docs/zeroTrustGatewayPolicy.java.md

 - *Type:* java.lang.String

-The time stamp at which the policy will expire and cease to be applied.
+Show the timestamp when the policy expires and stops applying.

-Must adhere to RFC 3339 and include a UTC offset.
-Non-zero offsets are accepted but will be converted to the equivalent value with offset zero (UTC+00:00) and will be returned as time stamps with offset zero denoted by a trailing 'Z'.
+The value must follow RFC 3339 and include a UTC offset.
+The system accepts non-zero offsets but converts them to the equivalent UTC+00:00  value and returns timestamps with a trailing Z. Expiration policies ignore client  timezones and expire globally at the specified expires_at time.

-Policies with an expiration do not consider the timezone of clients they are applied to, and expire "globally" at the point given by their `expires_at` value.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.10.1/docs/resources/zero_trust_gateway_policy#expires_at ZeroTrustGatewayPolicy#expires_at}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.11.0/docs/resources/zero_trust_gateway_policy#expires_at ZeroTrustGatewayPolicy#expires_at}

 ---